 - No public access to The Grimwade Centre areas without an accompanying staff member.
 All visitors have to be signed in at the Security desk.

 - The Grimwade Centre laboratories and store room are always locked when unattended

 - Internal and external doors throughout the building and external gates to the loading dock car park and public car park are locked after hours

 - The building has thermal and smoke detectors throughout and a wet-pipe extinguisher system.

 - The building has 24-hour temperature and relative humidity controls in place.

 - A fully covered, weatherproof loading dock can accommodate large art transport trucks, allowing the loading bay door to be closed for security while loading and unloading.

-- The University of Melbourne has its own insurance and clients' objects are covered under the University's insurance while the objects are on GCCMC-Conservation Services premises.
+- The University of Melbourne has its own insurance and clients' objects are covered under the University's insurance while the objects are on The Grimwade Centre premises.
 If objects are covered by the client's own insurance, it is recommended that you inform your insurance company that the object has been relocated.
-Clients may wish to take out their own insurance cover whilst the works are in transit to and from GCCMC-Conservation Services premises.
+Clients may wish to take out their own insurance cover whilst the works are in transit to and from The Grimwade Centre premises.

-- GCCMC-Conservation Services has one of the best-equipped commercial laboratories in Australia and has access to a wide range of analytical equipment and expertise at The University of Melbourne.
+- The Grimwade Centre has one of the best-equipped commercial laboratories in Australia and has access to a wide range of analytical equipment and expertise at The University of Melbourne.